 Defending competition on the merits is the true aim of antitrust law.
 If a competitor merely employs a “sharp practice” that is harmful to a rival or its customer, the antitrust laws offer no relief.
-Broadly speaking, the antitrust laws take effect only where (1) predatory competitors collude with one another in order to undermine “competition on the merits”‘; or (2) one or more predatory competitors act to exclude or undermine other competitors in order to establish or preserve a monopoly position that one of them holds; or (3) a proposed merger, acquisition or exclusive supplier arrangement threatens to lessen competition unacceptably in a properly defined market.
+Broadly speaking, the antitrust laws take effect only where (1) predatory competitors collude with one another in order to undermine “competition on the merits” by means of an actionable restraint of trade; or (2) one or more predatory competitors act to exclude or undermine other competitors in order to establish or preserve a monopoly position that one of them holds; or (3) a proposed merger, acquisition or exclusive supplier arrangement threatens to lessen competition unacceptably in a properly defined market.
 In each of these instances, the risk is that one or more predatory competitors or a newly enlarged firm can sell goods or services at higher prices without fear that their customers can seek relief by purchasing substitute goods or services from a rival.
 Protecting “competition on the merits” and stopping predatory abuses that cannot be redressed by ordinary competitive processes — these are the proper aims of antitrust law, though not always the result.

 The antitrust laws aim to accomplish these purposes, and to this end they are worded in remarkably open-ended language, so as to anticipate the sophistication and cunning of the predatory firms, which, if given the tiniest loophole, would exploit it perfectly.